AlenesK/dsa210-project/README.md

 Website for presentation: <>

 ## Motivation
 For this project I've wanted to use a source of which I could get the most data about myself.
 And well, in this day and age it ought to be social media, doesn't it?
 Except the only social media-like app I use frequently ~~is~~ used to be Discord (up until the day it was banned in our country, of course, since I'm a good citizen :) ).
 Luckily, my Discord data is easily accessible to me, and the diverse nature of text data is perfectly fit for an EDA project!
-Moreover, by analying the contents of my messages I could gain insights on my own online behavior.
+I've wanted to make good use of said diversity, and thus decided to focus on sentiment analysis for this project.
+Moreover, this would provide some curious results for myself as I'd learn more about my own online behavior.

 ## Dataset
 The data was directly obtained through a request to Discord, and includes all messages I've ever sent, with the following properties: